What is a Rental Yield?

 As you can see, when we compare regional performance, there’s some stand-out results.
 London continues to offer below-average yields, mostly in part due to its incredibly high property prices when compared with the wider country.

-Similarly, the North-West leads the way, driven by exceptional regeneration projects and the London ‘exodus’ to the north where prices are less expensive.
-While these areas are typically predicting lower capital growth in our 2021 UK Market Forecast, there’s no doubt their yield performance is excellent.
+Similarly, the North-West offers the best rental yield in the UK, driven by exceptional regeneration projects and the London ‘exodus’ to the north where prices are less expensive.
+With this above-average performance reflected in their predicted capital growth in our 2022 UK Market Forecast, , it’s no surprise their yield performance is market leading.

 It’s important to remember however, that these are regional performances.
-Don’t be afraid to dig a little deeper into key locations, after all, cities such as Birmingham, Nottingham and Leeds are offering higher yields than most on this list despite their region’s apparent underperformance.
+Don’t be afraid to dig a little deeper into key locations, after all, cities such as Birmingham, Nottingham and Leeds are offering some of the best rental yields in the UK despite their wider region’s apparent underperformance.

 Expected Rental Growth in 2021

-So we know the best rental yields UK for 2021 but what about the rental growth?
-Which locations in the UK are expecting to see the biggest growth in their rental prices?
+So we know the best rental yields UK for 2021 but what about the rental growth and UK rental yields in 2022?
+Which locations are expecting to see the biggest rental increases and cement themselves as the high rental yield areas in the UK?

 Rental prices are much more resilient than property prices, even in the face of crisis.
 During 2009 and the global financial crash, rents dropped by just 2% compared to house prices falling by 18%.
-Despite the challenges we’ve faced this year and can expect with the Brexit deadline, rental prices have shown their historical resilience.
+Despite the challenges we’ve faced this year, price growth and rental prices have shown their resilience, boosted by demand.

-According to Savills, rental prices will rise by double figures by the end of 2024, with the largest rises occurring in 2021.
+According to Savills, rental prices will rise by double figures by the end of 2025, with the largest rises occurring both this year and in 2022 as the market recovers.

 While it’s true economic issues can stall rental payments and thus, yields, it’s common knowledge that demand can drive rental prices and there’s no shortage of demand at present.